djinpsu/POMM-Python/README.md

     and fixed bugs in MinPOMMSimpDeleteStates.
 Reduced pValue to 0.01 to promote stability of the POMM from run to run.
 Increased pValue by 0.01 for testing models during the states merging.
 When deleting states, pValue is used.
 This enhances robustness of the inference process.

 Minor update: 7/9/2026.
 Removed sparcity control in BWPOMMC.

+Major update: 7/16/2026.
+Fixed a bug in generating the random number seeds in Pb sampling.
+The inferenence is much more reliable now!

         Default POMM inferenece method